 - Edge Cleaning.
 It can be difficult to clean along the bottom edge with some window vacs, due to the shape of the machines.
 Look for a model that makes it easy to clean the entire window.

 - Accessories and Tools.
-Some models come with extras such as a smaller blade (for cleaning in corners), microfiber cloths and detergents.
+A window vac may come with extras such as a smaller blade (for cleaning in corners), microfiber cloths and detergents.
 While these aren't essential, they can make cleaning much faster.

 - Weight.
 Cleaning large windows can be tiring - especially with a heavy cleaner.
 This is why many window vac manufacturers go to great lengths to ensure their vacuums are lightweight.